Letters to Santa are mailed by children across the country.

 Postal employees open and sort the letters.

-The original letter is filed and secured.
+After copying, the original letter is filed in numerical order and secured.

 The customer may then read and choose up to 10 letters.

 The “Secret Santa” leaves with the redacted copy of the letter to fulfill the writer’s request.

 The customer returns to the same Post Office with a wrapped gift, preferably boxed and ready to be mailed to the child.